-OverviewBuck Mountain is another of those Nevada mountains that few people have visited or even really laid eyes on.
-It is easily overlooked since it has a much more dominant neighbor, Diamond Peak, just to the west of it but for a
+OverviewBuck Mountain is another of those Nevada mountains that few people have visited although it is very visible from highway 50.
+It is easily overlooked however, since it has a much more dominant neighbor, Diamond Peak, just to the west of it but for a

 Buck Mountain is located near Eureka Nevada and is about 20 miles north of Nevada's loneliest highway, highway 50.
 It is one of Nevada's peaks that has that interesting quality called prominence and comes in at #140 on the Nevada list.